Nanosyntax: Semantics

-The universal structure of compositionality is used in order for mapping structure within sentences semantically.
-This deals with mapping which features words are composed of such as which structures a given word is semantically "constructed on".
+The universal structure of compositionality is used in order for mapping within sentences semantically.
+This deals with mapping which feature words are composed of which structures a given word is semantically "constructed on".
 Semantic considerations impact the parameters of structural seize of a sentence, based on semantic categories of things such as verbs.
 This is an important guiding feature on what elements of syntax need to be aligned with semantic markers.

 Syncretism

-Syncretism has played a central role in the development of Nanosyntax.
+Syncretism has played a central role in the development of nanosyntax.
 This system combines two distinct morphosyntactic structures on the surface of a sentence: such as two grammar functions that are contained within a single lexical form.
 An example of this could be something like the French "à" which can be used to indicate a location or a goal; this is therefore a Location-Goal syncretism.
 This observation of a syncretism comes from work investigating patterns of the readings of words such as goal "to", route "via", and location "at" cross-linguistically performed by linguistics as suggested by Svenonius.

 Case syncretism have been determined to only be possible with adjacent cases, based on the ABA theorem.
 This therefore can be used to target adjacent elements in the ordering of cases, such as nominative and accusative cases in languages such as English.
-Through using syncretism in Nanosyntax, a universal order of cases can be identified, through determining which cases sit beside one another.
+Through using syncretism in nanosyntax, a universal order of cases can be identified, through determining which cases sit beside one another.
 This finding allows linguists to understand which features are present, as well as their order.